Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Assets succesfully queried.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 404: Queried by address and no token was found.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 Adding custom ethereum tokens
 ==================================

 .. http:put:: /api/(version)/assets/ethereum

-   Doing a PUT on the ethereum assets endpoint will allow you to add a new ethereum token in the global rotki DB.
+   Doing a PUT on the ethereum assets endpoint will allow you to add a new ethereum token in the global backend DB.
 Returns the asset identifier of the new custom token.
 For ethereum ones it's ``_ceth_0xADDRESS``

    **Example Request**: